Rayrsn/Discord-Custom-RPC/README.md

 2. Run `python pip install -r requirements.txt` or `python3 -m pip install --requirement requirements.txt` if you're on Linux or Mac.
 3. Then run `python main.py` or `python3 main.py` if you're on Linux or Mac.
 ## Building from source
+* This also works with Linux (i haven't tested it with Mac yet) which means you can also make Linux executables
 1. Follow steps 1 and 2 from the previous section.
 2. Install PyInstaller by running `python pip install pyinstaller` or `python3 -m pip install pyinstaller` if you're on Linux or Mac.
 3. Run `python pyinstaller --noconsole --onefile --icon=icon.ico main.py` or `python3 pyinstaller --noconsole --onefile --icon=icon.ico main.py` if you're on Linux or Mac.
 (Replace <b> icon.ico </b> with your own icon)